 The color of a beer is created by the color of its malts – nothing more, nothing less.
 People aren’t entirely wrong to judge a beer by its color, though, as many stouts are indeed rich and super boozy, while most of the yellowish pilsners and lagers we all love are indeed sessionable.
 One thing that is generally true, though, is that the higher a beer’s ABV, the higher the calories.

-So don’t think it helps your diet to have just one of those 10 percent tripels.
+So don’t think it helps your diet to have just one of those 10% tripels.
 While Guinness might not be the “meal in a glass” many people have long claimed it is – at just 125 calories – that tripel, at a whopping 400 calories, certainly is!

-Like most classic beer styles (again, see: IPA), the modern American craft beer movement of the past two decades has completely revitalized, modernized, and even bastardized what a session beer can be.
+Like most classic beer styles, the modern American craft beer movement of the past two decades has completely revitalized, modernized, and even bastardized what a session beer can be.

 Think session lagers and pilsners have to be fizzy, yellow, and watery?
-Not true, as many of today’s craft lagers and pilsners use a flavorful all-grain base (corporate “lite” lagers/pilsners generally use cheap corn or rice) and are often even dry-hopped for added flavor and complexity.
+Not true, as many of today’s craft lagers and pilsners use a flavourful all-grain base (corporate “lite” lagers/pilsners generally use cheap corn or rice) and are often even dry-hopped for added flavour and complexity.

 Think session beers can’t be too hoppy?
 Try a session IPA, the paradoxical style that has arisen with abundance in the last few years.
 These beers are generally thin and lacking a firm malt backbone, but they still act as a satisfying bitterness “fix” for a hop head who has stuff to do later in the day.